AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 # Prerequisites: depending on operative system

+More detailed documentation can be found in [this section](https://cran.r-project.org) of `The R Manuals`.

 ## macOS

 1. **Fortran**:  unlike Linux and Windows, Fortran has to be installed on macOS: instructions in this [link](https://cran.r-project.org/bin/macosx/tools/).
+Lapack and BLAS will be consequently installed.

 2. **OpenMP**: unlike Linux and Windows, OMP is not installed by default on macOS.
 Open the terminal and digit the following commands.